Generic Name: Clozapine Oral Suspension (KLOE za peen)

 - Dizziness, sleepiness, and feeling less stable may happen with Versacloz (clozapine oral suspension).
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

 - Very bad and sometimes deadly liver problems have happened with Versacloz (clozapine oral suspension).
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Older adults with dementia taking drugs like this one have had a higher number of strokes.
 Sometimes these strokes have been deadly.
 This drug is not approved to treat mental problems caused by dementia.
 Talk with your doctor.

 - If you are 60 or older, use Versacloz (clozapine oral suspension) with care.
 You could have more side effects.